GenLouvain/GenLouvain/README.md

 ## Changes from previous versions:

+#### Support for multiple aspects
+Version 2.2 of GenLouvain adds support for multilayer networks with multiple aspects (see "multiaspect.m" in "HelperFunctions").

 #### Additional randomization:
-Version 2.1 of genlouvain also a implements a new 'moverandw' option which chooses moves at random with a probability proportional to the increase in the quality function.
+Version 2.1 of GenLouvain also a implements a new 'moverandw' option which chooses moves at random with a probability proportional to the increase in the quality function.
 This is in addition to the 'moverand' option from Version 2.0 which chooses moves uniformly at random from all possible moves that improve the quality function.